md122/apps-comps/README.md

 - Type "ps -e | grep "api.py"" into a terminal window and you will see a number for what process the api is running
 - Type "kill [the number you found"
 - Type "python api.py &"
-- TAfter it starts type "disown"
+- After it starts type "disown"